Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-In~\cite{kawamoto2024interference}, \ac{RA} for \ac{HAPS}-to-terrestrial and \ac{HAPS}-to-satellite uplinks was optimized by addressing interference from uplink back lobes affecting \acp{GUE}.
+Fujii, Ohta and Fujii~\cite{fujii2020study} analyzed a multi-cell \ac{HAPS} system, where capacity is limited by feeder link bandwidth.
+To enhance spectrum efficiency, a multi-gateway approach was proposed, allowing gateways to share feeder link frequencies to reduce interference and increase capacity.
+Building on this, the authors~\cite{fujii2020astudyon} introduced interference cancellation techniques for the multi-gateway feeder link, further improving transmission quality and overall communication performance.
+To further reduce interference, Ishikawa~\textit{et al.}~\cite{ishikawa2023spectrum} introduced a null-sweeping technique where the \ac{HAPS} dynamically adjusts null points, while terrestrial \acp{BS} schedule \acp{GUE} accordingly.
+This coordinated approach improved the \ac{SINR} for \acp{GUE} without degrading the \ac{HAPS} link quality, resulting in up to a 15\% increase in ground system capacity.

+Considering \ac{HAPS}-aided \ac{SAGIN} architecture, Kawamoto~\textit{et al.}~\cite{kawamoto2024interference} aimed to mitigate the interference between \ac{HAPS}-to-\acp{GUE} links and back lobes from \ac{HAPS}-to-satellite links.
 Unlike traditional zero forcing, which allocates random nulls, the proposed method generates targeted nulls based on \ac{GUE} locations using a codebook of antenna patterns tied to weight matrices, enabling dynamic adaptation to reduce interference and improve communication quality.

-In~\cite{9860546}, traffic-aware \ac{RA} was proposed for integrated \ac{HAPS}-terrestrial systems, addressing the inefficiency of static methods that ignore load variations.
-The scheme adapts \ac{RA} through interference coordination based on traffic distribution and network topology, achieving higher throughput than fixed strategies.

-In~\cite{5379019}, uplink performance in a multi-\ac{HAPS} system jointly covering the same cell area was studied.
-To address the uplink bottleneck, the work explored spectrum reuse and interference mitigation using space-time diversity techniques, including MIMO and SIMO receive diversity.

-In~\cite{9129607}, a multi-cell \ac{HAPS} system was analyzed, where capacity is limited by feeder link bandwidth.
-To enhance spectrum efficiency, a multi-gateway approach was proposed, allowing gateways to share feeder link frequencies to reduce interference and increase capacity.
-Building on this,~\cite{9348465} introduced interference cancellation techniques for the multi-gateway feeder link, further improving transmission quality and overall communication performance.

-To further reduce interference, the work in~\cite{10333723} introduced a null-sweeping technique where the \ac{HAPS} dynamically adjusts null points, while terrestrial BSs schedule GUEs accordingly.
-This coordinated approach improved the \ac{SINR} for GUEs without degrading the \ac{HAPS} link quality, resulting in up to a 15\% increase in ground system capacity.